Local moving companies in Connecticut

 Parks in Pittsburgh

-Sports Teams in Pittsburgh
+Sports teams in Pittsburgh

 Universities in Pittsburgh

-Other considerations when moving to Pittsburgh , PA
+Other considerations when moving to Pittsburgh, PA

-- Elevator reservation: One common and important example of something that should be handled ahead of time is reserving the building's elevator and finding out their rules for using the elevator.
+- Elevator reservation: One common issue that should be handled ahead of time is reserving the building’s elevator and finding out their rules for using the elevator.

-- Parking permits: Some cities require parking permits for large vehicles, find out ahead of time with your new local rules.
+- Parking permits: Some cities require you to get a parking permit for moving trucks, so check your new local regulations beforehand.

 - State licensing: For decades movers In Pennsylvania were regulated by the Public Utility Commission (PUC).
 Each company was issued a PUC Number and was required to abide by a universal publicly published tariff that established the rates movers could charge for various services.
 Now, some sources claim that the PUC no longer regulates in-state movers, and it appears as though the PUC’s website is no longer functioning.
 So if you’re moving within Pennsylvania, you’ll want to address these issues with your moving company representative and if possible, contact the state directly.
-Make sure the moving company you use has a license before hiring.
+Make sure your moving company is fully licensed before booking.

-- State regulator: You can verify a Pennsylvania moving license and its status on the state regulator's official website.
+- State regulator: You can check your Pennsylvania moving license directly on the state regulator’s official website, here.

 - Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Pennsylvania.
+You can set an official move date on the form so all of your mail will get properly forwarded to Pennsylvania.
 Get started here.

-- Mover's insurance: Every state has their own requirements when it comes to insurance.
-In Pennsylvania, movers typically offer Released Value Protection at no extra cost, covering items at 60 cents per pound.
+- Mover’s insurance: In Pennsylvania, movers typically offer Released Value Protection at no extra cost, covering items at 60 cents per pound.
 For more comprehensive coverage, inquire about Full Value Protection with the moving company, or explore third-party insurance options for tailored plans.
 Consider coverage limits, additional costs, and reviews before making a decision.

 FAQ